 She is described as having a ready wit and gay manner.
 Someone who valued friendship and who was in possession of a personality which people gravitated toward.
 Having such a love of life, maybe Lizzie has decided to stay here on Earth a bit longer before beginning her next journey.

 She likes to activate our fire alarms and cause our electronics to malfunction.
 I swear I can almost hear her giggle.

 If we leave for any extended amount of time, we come home to broken lamps or non-functioning appliances like brand new coffee pots that suddenly quit working.
 My little Chihuahua, Stella, senses her and reacts just before Lizzie starts her mischief making.

 (ProbeNote: Notice the coat Colonel Pfeiffer is wearing in the top photo.
 His son is wearing it in the photo with Lizzie.
 Lizzie loaned the museum in Del Norte her greatest treasures, the Apache coat with bead work which is now almost priceless.
-She wanted to do this because it is a lost art for the Indians and also because the Chief who wore it was killed by her father-in-law—this coat is now in the Rio Grande County Museum—and two letters written by Kit Carson to the same Colonel Pfeiffer.)
+She wanted to do this because it is a lost art for the Indians and also because the Chief who wore it was killed by her father-in-law — this coat is now in the Rio Grande County Museum in Del Norte, Colorado — and two letters written by Kit Carson to Colonel Pfeiffer.)

 The Probe’s Mission Statement

 The Probe is a blog devoted to the exploration of the unexplainable, to finding the truth in occurrences that resemble science fiction, and to researching and reporting on topics that could be flung upon the wall of weird.
 New posts are featured every week.

 (Mostly on Mondays, but sometimes I release early, like on Sundays, if I have a writing deadline, or if I’m going camping, or if I have something exciting I just can’t wait to tell you.
 And sometimes I’m late if I’m camping or have family visiting .)